“WHAT EXTRACTION METHOD DO YOU USE?”

 WHY BUTANE?

 As we stated, butane allows our extraction process to recover it at a low temperature.
 These preserve the most cannabinoids and terpenes.
 Butane is a popular solvent in the cannabis world.
 It’s a non-polar, Class 2 liquefied gas with a low boiling point of 31.1°F and an evaporation point of 33°F. In cannabis extraction, this is important because it allows for the cold-boiling of any leftover solvent from the concentrate, preserving cannabinoids and temperature-sensitive terpenes, resulting in a high-quality product free from residual solvents.
 That other extraction process can not be achieved.
+Butane is GRAS by the FDA for food manufacturing.
+The process is used to make high quality oils such as MCT oil from coconut.

 OTHER COMMON EXTRACTION METHODS